SudarshanUpadhyaya86/Pastebin/README.md

 # 🧭 Design Decisions

-**No authentication.** Pastes are public and unowned by design, mirroring the original pastebin.com model — anyone can create, view, edit, or delete any paste via its UUID.
-This was a deliberate scope decision for this challenge rather than an oversight: adding auth (e.g. Supabase Auth + row-level security) is the natural next step and is called out under Future Improvements below, but was left out to keep the surface area focused on core CRUD, API design, and containerization.
+**No authentication.** Pastes are public and unowned — anyone can create, view, edit, or delete any paste via its UUID.
+This was left out to keep the project scoped and avoid adding extra complexity (auth flows, protected routes, RLS policies) on top of everything else.
+It's the first thing I'd add next — see Future Improvements below.

 **Supabase over a self-managed DB.** Chosen for a managed Postgres instance with a generous free tier and a JS client that removes the need to hand-roll a connection pool / migrations for a project this size.
 ---

 # 📌 Future Improvements